burntraisin/burntraisin-site/content/now.md

 # Now

-As of March 25, 2025, I'm...
+As of May 15, 2025, I'm...

-- working as an intern/apprentice.
+- an intern.
+In the city!
-- applying to internships for the summer.
+- an assistant research mentor for EVC.
 - studying for my bachelor's.
-I graduated last fall and transferred!
-Yippee!
+I'm taking one summer class.
-- doing silly things (time permitted).
-I'm working on a home NAS.
+- working on projects, time permitted.
+Currently (still) working on a home NAS.
+And writing more blog posts.